Relocating After Separation

 Can I move my children after I have separated from the other parent?

-If there are children involved, it may be more difficult for you to move and maintain custody or the same visitation schedule you have now.
-The parent that is left behind may fight to keep the children with them, or else try to limit your visits so the children cannot spend time with you in your new location.
+If children are involved, it may be more difficult for you to move and maintain custody or the same visitation schedule you have now.
+The parent left behind may fight to keep the children with them or try to limit your visits so the children cannot spend time with you in your new location.

 Best Interests of the Child

-If there are no prior orders regarding relocation, a judge will factor the best interests of the child in whether or not to allow a parent to move with their children.
+If there are no prior orders regarding relocation, a judge will factor in the child’s best interests in whether or not to allow a parent to move with their children.